 Frogs and toads go under

 Frogs hibernate underwater, lying on top of the mud at the bottom or partially buried.
-Wood frogs are known for their ability to freeze hard as a rock and still re-animate when temperatures warm up.
+Wood frogs, however, are known for their ability to freeze hard as a rock and still re-animate when temperatures warm up.
 Toads hibernate in protected places, such as caverns, abandoned burrows, a crevice in a log, under a rock or leaf litter, or anywhere else they feel safe.
-Some hibernate up to eight months.
+Some hibernate for up to eight months.

 Watch frozen wood frog awaken • All about frogs and toads